-The Licensing Authority is required to publish a Statement of Licensing Principles setting out its policy for each 3-year period commencing on a date to be set by the Secretary of State.
+The Licensing Authority is required to publish a Statement of Licensing Principles setting out its policy for each 3-year period commencing on the 'first appointed day' set by the Secretary of State as 3 January 2007.
 The essential content, the method of preparation and the prescribed list of persons with whom the Authority must consult on the policy have been laid down in the Act, in guidance issued by the Gambling Commission and in regulations issued by the government.